MPCA-air/mnrisks/web/landing_page.md

 ![mobile sources](images/mobile_source_examples.png)

-MNRiskS has become an essential tool in understanding air pollution in Minnesota, and is used in a number of ways by MPCA programs:
+_MNRiskS_ has become an essential tool in understanding air pollution in Minnesota, and is used in a number of ways at the MPCA:

 1. Providing a picture of cumulative background air pollution concentrations and risks against which to evaluate potential changes.
 2. Focusing and refining the air emissions inventory.